What is a gamma-glutamyl transferase (GGT) test?

 You might also need this test if you have abnormal results on an ALP test and other liver function tests.

-What happens during a GGT test?
+What happens during a GGT Blood Test?

 During a GGT test, a tiny needle will be used by a medical practitioner to draw blood from a vein in your arm.
-Once the needle has been inserted, a little quantity of blood will be collected into a test tube or vial.
+Once the needle has been inserted, a small quantity of blood will be collected into a test tube or vial.
 As the needle enters or leaves your body, it could sting a little.
 Often, this takes only a few minutes.

-How to prepare for the test?
+How to prepare for the GGT Blood Test?

 It's essential to inform your healthcare professional about any medications or dietary supplements you're taking before the test since many different kinds of supplements and medications can potentially alter your GGT levels.
 Your doctor might ask you to stop using a drug before the test in specific circumstances.
 If your doctor instructs you to stop taking medication, stop it.